mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 Ingle, Benjamin P. Howden, Marcus Y. Chen, Christopher K. Fairley, Eric
 P. F. Chow, Deborah A. Williamson

-This GitHub contains all code used in the methods of this publication and additional supplementary analyses.
+This GitHub contains all code used in this study.
+All reads used in this study are available in the NCBI database under BioProjects PRJNA520805 and PRJNA1033374.
+Accessions are available in the Supplementary Dataset published with this study.
+All analyses performed for this study can be replicated using the code below, however input names, directory paths and file names may need to be edited accordingly.

 ## QC reads